tylerneylon/math/randnn/randnn.md

 proofs.)*

 There is a way to see why a zoomed-out random network has a radial pattern.
-As obverved above, relu-based networks are truly piecewise linear, and in fact tanh()-based networks (like those in [@fig:fig18]) are very close to piecewise linear in the sense that tanh() can be closely approximated with a very small number of linear pieces (this is also due to an observation by Ian Goodfellow).
+As observed above, relu-based networks are truly piecewise linear, and in fact tanh()-based networks (like those in [@fig:fig18]) are very close to piecewise linear in the sense that tanh() can be closely approximated with a very small number of linear pieces (I learned this from the same lecture by Ian Goodfellow).
 From this perspective, the domain of each individual layer can be partitioned into [*convex*](https://en.wikipedia.org/wiki/Convex_set) regions on which the layer, as a function, is linear.
 The composition (that is, the application of layer after layer) of these functions maintains this property: the domain of